ultravideo/uvgComm/README.md

 ## Current features

 Currently Kvazzup has the following features:
-- Initiating call through *Session Initiation Protocol (SIP)* proxy (authentication is not yet supported)
+- Initiating call through *Session Initiation Protocol (SIP)* proxy with authentication
-- Initiating call peer-to-peer (firewall needs to have an open port 5060 for incoming TCP)
+- Alternatively, initiating call peer-to-peer (firewall needs to have incoming TCP port 5060 open)
 - Peer-to-peer media delivery with NAT traversal using *Interactive Connectivity Protocol (ICE)*
 - Contacts list
 - Enable/disable audio and video
 - Screen sharing
-- Video and audio Settings which are saved to the disk
+- Media settings which are saved to the disk
+- Automatic selection of best media settings with option for manual adjustment
-- Live call parameter adjustment
+- Live media setting adjustment
-- A statistics window for monitoring the call quality
+- A statistics window for monitoring call quality
 - Media delivery encryption

 ## Compile Kvazzup